 The BRDO Team

-Dave is the Director of the Berkeley Research Development Office, where he coordinates an experienced staff of research development professionals.
-Drawing on over 15 years of experience with federal research agencies and 6 years with UC Berkeley, David also advises the Vice Chancellor for Research, deans, and faculty on federal funding opportunities and strategy.
+Dave is the Director of the Berkeley Research Development Office, where he coordinates a diverse team of research development experts.
+Drawing on over 20 years of experience with federal research agencies and 12 years with UC Berkeley, he also advises the Vice Chancellor for Research, deans, and faculty on federal funding opportunities and strategy.
 While at the White House Office of Management and Budget (OMB) from 2000 to 2007, he was responsible for budget development and related policy issues for NSF, NASA, OSTP, and research agencies across the government.
 In previous work at the RAND Corporation and the Aerospace Corporation, he performed engineering and policy research for the National Science Foundation, the Office of Science and Technology Policy, and the Departments of Defense, Commerce, and Transportation.
 He has a Ph.D. in Policy Analysis and degrees in Electrical Engineering and Systems Engineering.

 Contact: firstname.lastname@example.org; (510) 207-6233